reyag10/Reyag10/README.md

 WordPress Theme Development like premium Theme.

-I am very comfortable with web and mobile app UI design by adobe XD, illustrator or Photoshop
+I am very comfortable with web and mobile app UI design by Adobe XD, Illustrator or Photoshop

 I have already done more than 10 projects by MERN stack technology.

 I am experienced with managing Databases.
-I have created education board result system by using PHP and MySQL.
+I have created an education board result system by using PHP and MySQL.

 I have an Excellent idea about Photoshop as well